HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope.md

 <br>
 ### Scope of Interactions

 The scope of interactions is intended to cover all of the interactions shown in the drawing below.
-THe focus of the current IG is interactions between a patient, provider, and CBO, with possible intermediation by a CP.
-In the future, the IG will be expanded to support Payers and Government agencies, and referrals from non-health care providers.
-The IG supports interactions with CBOs that support either a FHIR-enabled application that can FHIR servers, or a FHIR-server based application that supports querying other FHIR servers, as well as being queried by other applications.
+The focus of the current IG is interactions between a patient, provider, and CBO, with possible intermediation by a CP. **In the future, the IG will be expanded to support Payers and Government agencies, and referrals from non-health care providers.**  The IG supports interactions with CBOs that support either a FHIR-enabled application that can FHIR servers, or a FHIR-server based application that supports querying other FHIR servers, as well as being queried by other applications.
 In the drawing below, bidirectional solid arrows reflect communication between two endpoints with FHIR servers, whereas unidirectional solid arrows reflect communicaiton between a FHIR-enabled application and a FHIR server.

 {% include img.html img="SystemDiagram.svg" caption="Figure 2: System Interactions" %}
 <br>
 <br>
 ### Data Modeling Framework
 The diagram below shows the data model for the assessment process including the creation of health concerns, goal setting (patient-centered goals), and creation of referrals using service request and procedure/intervention.
 The graphic represents key relationships defined in this IG for the [Questionnaire] and  [QuestionnaireResponse] resources, as well as the [Observation], [SDOHCC Condition], [SDOHCC Goal], [SDOHCC Referral Management Task], [SDOHCC ServiceRequest] and [SDOHCC Procedure] profiles.
-For graphical clarity not all references among the profiles are shown.
-For example, all of these profiles reference the patient.
+For graphical clarity, only key references between profiles are shown (e.g., references to Patient profile are not shown).
 Clicking on the profiles in the drawing will link to the defining specification.

-The [SDOHCC Patient Task] provides the ability to direct the patient to seek service from a particular [SDOHCC HealthcareService], or to fill out a FHIR-based [Questionnaire] or Test-based questionairre, and to return the filled in results of the Questionnairre as a document or [QuestionnaireResponse].
+The [SDOHCC Patient Task] provides the ability to direct the patient to seek service from a particular [SDOHCC HealthcareService], or to respond to a customer service questionnaire.

 <object data="FHIRModeling.svg" type="image/svg+xml"></object>
 <br/>